This article gives an overview of how Genesys Co-browse synchronizes CSS between the customer and agent browsers.

 Troubleshooting CSS Synchronization

-If some or all of the content of your website is not properly rendered on the agent (slave) side, it is most likely a CSS synchronization problem.
+If some or all of the content of your website is not properly rendered on the Agent side, it is most likely a CSS synchronization problem.
 See the CSS synchronization section of the troubleshooting page.